azdavis/azdavis.net/posts/en/write-more-but-less.md

 date: 2021-09-15
 ---

-I found a [post][1] by Antoine Lehurt, which then led me to a similar [post][2] by Mike Crittenden.
+I found a [post][1], which then led me to another similar [post][2].
 The thesis of both posts can be summed up as "write more, but less".

 That is: write more things, but have each thing be shorter.
 This has a few key benefits.